Dion Lennox

 Andrzej Hughes-Murray (born January 16, 1998) is an American professional wrestler and former football player.
-He is signed to WWE, where he performs on the NXT brand under the ring name Dion Lennox, where he is the leader of the DarkState stable and one-half of the current NXT Tag Team Champions with Osiris Griffin in their second reign.
-He also makes appearances in partner promotion Total Nonstop Action Wrestling.
+He is signed to WWE, where he performs on the NXT brand under the ring name Dion Lennox and is a member of the DarkState stable.
+Lennox is a former two-time NXT Tag Team Champion.

 Hughes-Murray previously played college football for the Oregon State Beavers and was signed to the Los Angeles Rams.

 Football career

 Hughes-Murray played college football as a linebacker for the Oregon State Beavers for six seasons, missing the 2019 season due to injury.
 After being undrafted in the 2022 NFL draft, he signed a three-year contract with the Los Angeles Rams as an undrafted free agent, but was released prior to appearing in a game.